 Many admit that nostalgia was what drew them to the opportunity.
 It was a chance to meet their childhood idols, such as Alex Trebek, the late host of Jeopardy!, or Wheel of Fortune’s Pat Sajak and Vanna White.

-Keep reading to find out who walked away with cash and other grand prizes.
+Keep reading to find out who was painfully close to winning and who walked away with cash and other grand prizes.

 Kristen Courtney “K.C.”
 (Williams) Backer, MA’04, was a contestant on season 21.
 During the episode, which aired Oct.
 14, 2004, Backer finished in third place and earned a $1,000 cash prize.